Homicide in Tulsa 'first real test' of Supreme Court decision affecting criminal jurisdiction on Indian land

 A Tulsa man was accused in the death of his girlfriend, a Cherokee Nation citizen, the day after a landmark U.S. Supreme Court decision that redefined what federal and state prosecutors have historically known as “Indian Country.”

-Authorities arrested James Michael Landry, 29, in connection to the fatal shooting of a Cherokee Nation citizen, Tulsa Police Lt.
+Authorities arrested James Michael Landry, 29, in connection with the fatal shooting of Crystal Bradley, 45, Tulsa Police Lt.
 Brandon Watkins said.
-Landry is being held on a federal complaint of first-degree murder in Indian Country, according to court documents.
+Landry was charged Monday in federal court on a complaint of first-degree murder in Indian Country, according to court documents.

 Tulsa police were dispatched about 11 a.m.
-Friday to Philpott Park, 1114 W. 37th Place, where the victim was found with a gunshot wound.
+Friday to Philpott Park, 1114 W. 37th Place, where Bradley was found with a gunshot wound.
 Emergency responders pronounced her dead at the scene.

 “The day after the Supreme Court ruling that eastern Oklahoma’s an Indian Reservation, we had our first real test of how this will work,” Watkins said.